-Welcome to EightWay, a 2.5D graphics engine based on sprite scaling, inspired by first-person RPGs of the 80s and 90s.
+Welcome to EightWay, a sprite scaling graphics engine inspired by first-person RPGs of the 80s and 90s.
 Unlike them, EightWay offers some extra features:

 - allows looking (and moving) in 8 directions;

 - supports first person, over-the-shoulder or bird's eye perspective;